Typical and atypical properties of periodic Teichmueller geodesics: Galois groups

 Then as $R\to\infty$,

-independent of $B$ up to a multiplicative error which only depends on $Z_0$ and which can be chosen arbitrarily close to one. \end{proposition} \begin{proof} We show first that there is a number $a>0$ such that
+independent of $B$ up to a multiplicative error which only depends on $Z_0$ and which can be arranged to be arbitrarily close to one. \end{proposition} \begin{proof} We show first that there is a number $a>0$ such that

 for all $B\in Sp(2g,F_p)$ and for all sufficiently large $R$.